 Sally: A leader has a magnet in their heart and a compass in their head.
 That to me, sums up leadership where I can attract people, and inspire, and engage, and seek to understand.
 Which is the Steven Coby classic, but that’s the heart.
 The magnet of drawing people in.
 Drawing people in also includes helping them come along on the same journey to understand the goals and the vision.
 That to me is the magnet in the heart.
 The compass in the head is knowing the direction in which we’re going.

-Speaker 3: Welcome to the Third Paddle Podcast recorded at the Vandal Lounge in beautiful Southeast Portland, Oregon.
+Speaker 3: Welcome to the podcast recorded at the Vandal Lounge in beautiful Southeast Portland, Oregon.
 Why the third paddle?
 Even the most bad ass entrepreneurs get stuck up in business shit creek.
 Management consultant Jennifer McFarland is your third paddle helping you get unstuck.

 Jennifer: Hello and welcome back to the Third Paddle, I’m joined today by Sally Foley-Lewis.
 Sally boosts productivity by helping dedicated professionals to achieve their goals and master their leadership skills.
 Obsessed with productive leadership Sally helps you achieve more, reduce stress and take back two hours per day.
 I would really like that by the way.
 It’s all about managing yourself.
 There’s no such thing as time management.
 You need to master your self-leadership when it comes to having success, the success you want in your career, business and life.
 Blending 20 plus years with a diverse range of people and industries in Germany, the UAE, Asia, and even Outback Australia.